eoinpinaqui/Measuring-Software-Engineering/README.md

 // Print the number 10
 System.out.println(10);
 ```
 Using the methods outlined above, we can determine that the value for physical SLOC is twenty, and the value for logical SLOC is ten.
 Even though the above code snippet performs the same task as the other examples given, it is widely considered to be a nasty piece of code.
 Either of the other two samples is preferred, but when a software engineer is being measured with SLOC, they are encouraged to produce software that follows the above standard.
 When using SLOC as a primary metric to measure the productivity of software engineering teams, you are promoting quantity over quality and perpetuating a copy-paste culture.
 Not only this, but the refactoring of code to make things easier is also discouraged and the adding of meaningless comments that serve no purpose but to increase the SLOC metric is rewarded.

 Another issue with SLOC is that different programming languages require different amounts of lines of code to achieve the same functionality.
 For example, higher-level languages like Java and Python allow programmers to write useful applications using only a few lines of code.
 The same cannot be said for lower-level languages like C, where the lack of built-in memory management systems require programmers to carefully manage the allocation and deallocation of memory in their applications, therefore increasing the value of SLOC for such.
 Encouraging Java and Python programmers to increase the lines of code it takes to accomplish a task makes software systems more complex and incomprehensible, making it harder to add features and fix bugs in the future.
 Ultimately, this leads to blockers in progress and is a waste of time and money.

 ### Commit Frequency

 #### What is it?
 Version control systems are vital in the development of large software systems and software engineering teams use them to collaborate during the development process.
 Version control systems are responsible for managing changes to files in computer programs and codebases that are made by software engineers.
 In this context, a commit is an individual change to a file or set of files in the repository that has been triggered by a developer with access to the codebase.
 To correctly manage this process, each commit is given a unique ID so that they can be tracked and reviewed at a later time.
 This provides insight into what changes were made to the source code and by whom.
 A commit is seen as a fundamental unit of work, and commit frequency is often used to measure the contribution and productivity of software engineers (Kolassa et al., 2014).

 The measurement of software engineering teams with commit frequency is used to varying degrees of effectiveness.
 The idea is simple; the higher the frequency of commits by an individual software engineer, the more productive they are.
 This idea also translates to measuring teams, where teams are compared by commit frequency and the higher the commit frequency of a team, the more productive they are.
-This assumption has been used by companies and managers to drive performance reviews, but there is no standard for using commit frequency to measure software engineers.
+Companies and managers have used this assumption to drive performance reviews, but there is no standard for using commit frequency to measure software engineers.

 <img src="https://docs.cloudbees.com/docs/cloudbees-cd/latest/devops-insight/_images/dois/03000047.6175d30.png">